Bars and Melody: 2016–18: Teen Spirit and Generation Z

-2019–present: Love To See Me Fail, Sadboi and Carpe Diem
+2019–2025: Love To See Me Fail, Sadboi, Carpe Diem and farewell tour

-In early 2019, Bars and Melody released a single from their upcoming album called "Love To See Me Fail."
+In early 2019, Bars and Melody released a single from their upcoming album called Love To See Me Fail.
 Just a few weeks after that, Bars and Melody embarked on their Choke Tour from late March to mid-May.
 On 26 July, they released their long-awaited single "Waiting for the Sun" on YouTube, Apple Music, Spotify and deezer.
-In late August, they competed on Britain's Got Talent: The Champions where they sang Waiting for the Sun in week 5, getting through the audience vote to the final the following week, where they sang their then-newest song Lighthouse.
-On 13 September, a German/English song they had a feature on from Die Lochis called Killa released.
-On 4 October, they released their single Lighthouse, which would be on their new album releasing in 2020.
+In late August, they competed on Britain's Got Talent: The Champions where they sang "Waiting for the Sun" in week 5 and reached the final.

+On 4 October, BAM released their single "Lighthouse".
 They also set to embark on their primarily-UK tour Lighthouse from October until early November, along with 3 shows in Japan in mid-January 2020.
-On 6 December, Bars and Melody released via Instagram and a week later on 13 December, they released the single (and their first feature ever) from the album called Teenage Romance, featuring Mike Singer.
+On 13 December, they released the single "Teenage Romance", featuring Mike Singer.
 On 7 December, they announced their album Sadboi would be released in 2020.
-To finish off the year, on 20 December, they announced Sadboi Tour, which would be set across Europe, with Charlie hinting it'd be a "world tour" featuring another musical band Dudes With Harmony, but unfortunately it was postponed, then cancelled due to the pandemic the next year.

-On 27 January they competed on America's Got Talent: The Champions.
-On 29 January, Bars and Melody took to Instagram to announce the tracklist for their upcoming album Sadboi.
-The album would consist of 12 tracks which included previous singles "Love to See Me Fail", "Waiting for the Sun", "Lighthouse" and "Teenage Romance".
-It was originally set for release on 6 March, however, it had to be delayed due to problems with the album shipment.
+On 27 January, BAM competed on America's Got Talent: The Champions.
 On 6 March, their new single "Ain't Got You" was released.
 On 13 March, they made a surprise drop with their new song "Invisible".
-On 27 March 2020, their album was finally released.
+On 27 March 2020, their album Sadboi was finally released.
 In late March, they had to postpone their Sadboi tour due to the COVID-19 outbreak.
-Some concerts were cancelled and others were postponed.

 On 15 January 2021, Bars and Melody released the album Carpe Diem, starting with hit single "Own Ways".

-The songs are Santorini, Oriental, No Type, Russian Model, Little Missy, and Own Ways.
+In July 2024, BAM announced that they would part ways as a duo after a farewell tour.
+On March 14, 2025, Bars & Melody performed their final concert ever in Warsaw, Poland, at VooDoo Club.
+The date, 14.03, was very special for both the duo and their fans, as it was a reference to their first album, 143.